-Why ‘Little Women’ is the feminist feel-good Xmas flick we need this year
+Why ‘Little Women’ is feel-good Christmas movie we need to watch

 2019 has not been kind to reboots and revivals in cinema.
 Just this month alone, we watched Charlie’s Angels, Terminator: Dark Fate, and Doctor Sleep tank at the box office.
 But what about a story older than all of these that’s easily the most feel-good story of all time?